PSDI-UK/aiida-gromacs/docs/source/tutorials/PTH2R_CGMD.rst

 Preparing the system for simulation
 ------------------------------------

 9. Once the topology file is created, we need to include all the itp files containing the force field parameters used to describe interactions between beads.
-Download the "toppar" directory containing these files `here <https://github.com/PSDI-UK/aiida-gromacs/tree/master/examples/PTH2R_coarse-grained_files/gromacs/toppar>`__ (make sure to download this into the working directory, PTH2R_Tutorial, or alternatively adjust the address of the toppar directory to the appropriate location in the commands given below).
+Make sure that the "toppar" folder was downloaded into the working directory, PTH2R_Tutorial, or alternatively adjust the address of the toppar directory to the appropriate location in the commands given below).

 We use the ``sed`` command again to edit the ``system.top`` file directly on the command-line and we submit this command via ``genericMD`` as with the previous commands.